 According to the NRCS soil report, the undisturbed site consisted of group C and group D soil groups.
 Existing soils have been considered as group C for conservative water quality calculations.
-The multifamily development site has a negligible amount of impervious surface.
+The site has been mass graded for proposed building construction.
 A composite curve number (CN) of 76 was calculated for the existing site.
 See Appendix C for details.